ess-dmsc/forwarder/README.md

 ## Running the application

-Run the python script `forwarder.py` located in the root of the repository.
+Run the python script `forwarder.py`

 ## Docker